Themes of The Lord of the Rings: Pride and courage

 Tolkien explores the theme of "the ennoblement of the ignoble".
-The scholar of English literature Devin Brown links this with the Sermon on the Mount's "He hath put down the mighty from their seats, and exalted them of low degree."
+The scholar of English literature Devin Brown links this with the Magnificat's, "He hath put down the mighty from their seats, and exalted them of low degree."
 He gives as example the humble hobbits who defeat the proud and powerful Sauron.
 Tolkien's biographers Richard J. Cox and Leslie Jones write that the heroes who destroy the Ring and scour the Shire are "the little guys, literally.
 The message is that anyone can make a difference"; they call this one of Tolkien's main themes.

 Tolkien contrasted courage through loyal service with arrogant desire for glory.
 While Sam follows Frodo out of loyalty and would die for him, Boromir is driven by pride in his desire for the Ring, and would risk the lives of others for his personal glory.
 Likewise the refusal of the ring by Sam, Faramir, and Galadriel is a courageous rejection of power and glory and personal renown.
 Courage in the face of overwhelming odds is a recurring theme.
 Tolkien stated in The Monsters and the Critics that he was inspired by the apocalyptic Norse legend of Ragnarök, where the gods know that they are doomed in their final battle for the world, but go to fight anyway.
 Frodo and Sam share this "northern courage", knowing they have little prospect of returning home from their mission to Mount Doom.